lambda-chat/python-template/README.md

 # Python Template

 A Python project template for VS Code.
+These codes are licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

 **CAUTION**: Please delete or modify the `LICENSE` file if you do not want to set up a CC0 license.